kyma-project/kyma/docs/getting-started/11-expose-function.md

     - Enter `orders-function` as the API Rule's **Name**.

-    >**NOTE:** The APIRule CR can have a different name than the Function, but it is recommended that all related resources share common names.
+    >**NOTE:** The APIRule CR can have a name different from that of the Function, but it is recommended that all related resources share common names.

     - Enter `orders-function` as **Hostname** to indicate the host on which you want to expose your Function.

     - Select `orders-function` as the **Service** that indicates the Function you want to expose.

-4. In the **Access strategies** section, leave the default settings, with `GET` and `POST` methods and the `noop` handler selected.
+4. In the **Access strategies** section, leave the default settings, with the `GET` and `POST` methods and the `noop` handler selected.

 5. Select **Create** to confirm the changes.

-    A message appears on the screen confirming the changes were saved.
+    A message appears on the screen confirming that the changes were saved.

 6. Once the pop-up box closes, check that you can access the Function by selecting the HTTPS link under the **Host** column of the new `orders-function` API Rule.